 Linear Solvers

-AMReX supports both single-level solves and composite solves on multiple AMR levels, with the scalar solution to the linear system defined on either cell centers or nodes.
+AMReX supports both single-level solves and composite solves on multiple AMR levels, with the solution to the linear system defined on cell centers, edges or nodes.
 AMReX also supports solution of linear systems with embedded boundaries.
 (See chapter Embedded Boundaries for more details on the embedded boundary representation of complex geometry.)
+In addition to the iterative solvers discussed in this chapter, AMReX also supports solving Poisson equations using Fast Fourier Transform (FFT) (see chapter Discrete Fourier Transform for more information).

-The default solution technique is geometric multigrid, but AMReX includes native BiCGStab solvers for a single level as well as interfaces to the hypre library.
+The default solution technique is geometric multigrid.
+AMReX also provides BiCGStab solvers, GMRES, and interfaces to the hypre and PETSc libraries.

 In this Chapter we give an overview of the linear solvers in AMReX that solve linear systems in the canonical form